The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Introduction

-As artificial intelligence takes on more and more responsibility for consequential decisions, fundamental questions of rights, fairness and equity arise \parencite[p.
-6]{Crawford16Report}.
-This is prompting heated debate about where and when automated decision systems can be used \parencite{Campolo17,Walsh17ABC}.
-However, while the potential for AI to fundamentally reshape society in the future is well recognised, and high-level warnings about medium and long-term risks and societal impacts are widespread, the effects of the unseen proliferation of narrow AI and automated decision systems in sensitive domains have only recently started to be scrutinised.
-Compared to domains such as criminal justice, policing and autonomous warfare, there has been relatively little research into the existing and possible consequences of the use of narrow AI and automated decision systems in medicine, and even less in public health.
+As artificial intelligence takes on more and more responsibility for consequential decisions, fundamental questions of rights, fairness and equity arise \parencite{Crawford16Report,AHRC2019report,Baeroe20,Fosso21}.
+There is substantiated concern about the impact AI is already having on equity and justice, with mounting evidence that AI systems can perpetuate, entrench and amplify existing discrimination and inequality \parencite[e.g.,][]{AINow18YearReview,Campolo17,Crawford16Report,Eubanks17,UN18ReportSpecialRap}.
+This is prompting widespread debate about where and when AI and automated decision systems can be used \parencite[e.g.,][]{Campolo17,Walsh17ABC,Goodman20}.
+However, while high-level warnings about medium and long-term risks and societal impacts are widespread, the effects of the unseen proliferation of narrow AI and automated decision systems in sensitive domains have only relatively recently started to be closely scrutinised.
+In health – compared to domains such as criminal justice, policing and autonomous warfare – there has been less in-depth analysis of the consequences for population health and population health equity of the use of narrow AI and automated decision systems.
+Acknowledging the conceptual 'fuzziness' \parencite{Krieger12}, for our purposes ‘population health’ can be taken to mean the ‘collective health’ of populations, drawing on Rose's conception that “healthiness is a characteristic of the population as a whole and not simply of its individual members.” \parencite[p.
+95]{Rose08} Population health \textit{equity} on the other hand is a political concept requiring judgement based on concepts of social justice as to whether measurable differences in health (inequalities) are unjust or avoidable \parencite{Kawachi02}.
+Key in this context is the differential impact of social determinants of health (Marmot, 2005), and how these determinants are accounted for (or not) in data and automated decision systems \parencite{Galea20}.

+While accounts in medical and public health literature have posed the question about the effect on equity, and identified risks \parencite[e.g.,][]{Bauer21,Fenech18,Smith20}, analysis to date has focused primarily on the ethical and legal implications of medical applications for individuals \parencite[e.g.,][]{Carter20}.
+The potential impact on population health equity of issues known to have emerged widely in other sensitive domains, and the mechanisms by which they are likely act, therefore require further investigation.